This access statement should be read alongside our current Covid-19 safety measures.

 All areas of the Museum are accessible for wheelchair users and for people with limited mobility.
 There is a passenger lift and accessible toilets.

 Visitor Services Officers are positioned around the building should you require any assistance and are happy to answer any queries.

-Brighton Museum & Art Gallery has recently become a member of the Visitor Attraction Quality Assurance scheme.
+Brighton Museum & Art Gallery is a member of the Visitor Attraction Quality Assurance scheme.

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 03000 290900 or email firstname.lastname@example.org.

 - For full details and maps of how to reach us please see the How to get here section of our website.
 Alternatively you can plan your journey by car or public transport using www.traveline.info; simply enter your postcode and ours, which is BN1 1EE to get directions.

 - The nearest railway station is Brighton, which is a 15-20 minute walk.
 Taxis are available at the station.
 If you require an accessible taxi you can book this in advance.

 - See contact information section for details for taxi companies in Brighton & Hove.